damianhakert/damianhakert.github.io/source/posts/2016-11-14-idea-to-production.html.md

 author_twitter: Jobvo
 image_title: '/images/default-blog-image.png'
 description: "How GitLab gets you from idea to production"
-twitter_image: ''
 ---

-## We promised to implement our master plan before the end of the year
+**We promised to implement our master plan before the end of the year**

 When we raised our B-round this September we revealed our [Master Plan](https://about.gitlab.com/2016/09/14/gitlab-live-event-recap/): the ambition to help the world go faster from idea to production with GitLab.